shervinea/cheatsheet-translation/ru/cs-221-states-models.md

 **92. SARSA ― State-action-reward-state-action (SARSA) is a boostrapping method estimating Qπ by using both raw data and estimates as part of the update rule.
 For each (s,a,r,s′,a′), we have:**

 &#10230; SARSA ― State-action-reward-state-action (SARSA) is a boostrapping method estimating Qπ by using both raw data and estimates as part of the update rule.
-For each (s,a,r,s′,a′), we have:
+For each (s,a,r,s′,a′), у нас есть:

 <br>